BobbyRaj17/k8sLevel1/README.md

     kubectl create -f autoscale.yaml -n production
 ```

-The below script requires four argument & to produce some load on the service we will use, a tool called wrk
+The below script requires four arguments & to produce some load on the service we will use, a tool called wrk
 ```bash
     /loadTesting.sh <no of threads> <no of connection> <Total time> <url to test>
 ```

-e.g. ./loadTesting.sh "200" "200" "15m" "http://35.222.72.128:3000/"
+e.g. ./loadTesting.sh "200" "200" "15m" "http://35.239.75.46/"
 please refer the `PENDING` page for more detail reg. load testing and Horizontal pod autoscaler

 Note: If you are also seeing <unknown> here, then this means that the resource limits are not set.
 In such a scenario, the HPA won't work.
 Even if the CPU Utilization goes above threshold or more, new pods will not be created.
 To fix this we need to set the resource requests.

-### 9. write a wrapper script
+### 9. write a wrapper script to automate all the above tasks
 ```bash
     sh wrapper_script.sh
 ```